Tag Archives: commuter bike

 Next best thing

 If I were to make another suggestion, it would be for a rear rack with bags, or a good backpack.
 While both options are designed to carry your stuff, they do their jobs slightly differently.
-A rack a bags work well to keep the weight of your gear on the bike and off your back.
-This option is far more comfortable than a backpack, but can be more jarring to the gear you carry (a real concern if you lug a laptop around).
+A rack and bag combo works well to keep the weight of your gear on the bike and off your back.
+This option is far more comfortable than a backpack but can be more jarring to your gear (a real concern if you lug a laptop).
 The backpack is not as comfortable, but is better for your gear, and easier to use if you have more than one bike.
 For either option I look for something waterproof.
-Eventually you will get caught in the rain, and keeping your gear dry is a necessity.
+Eventually, you will get caught in the rain, and keeping your gear dry is essential.

 commuter bike

-A rack and this bag from twowheelgear make carrying your gear easier.
+A rack and this bag make carrying your gear easier.

 On the subject of Dry

 While not a necessity, fenders are a welcome addition to any commuter bike.
-I prefer the permanent, bolt on, style fender.
-I find they keep you dryer and stay in place better than the clip on variety.
+I prefer the permanent, bolt-on style fender.
+They keep you dryer and stay in place better than the clip-on variety.
 The fender does an amazing job of keeping you dry when the road surface is wet.

 commuter bike